Key dates for Crowdsaucing

 Absolutely!
 The tomatoes and what you make with them is 100% yours after delivery.

 Your own recycling, your neighbours, your family, op shops, online on Gumtree and eBay.

 What equipment will I need?
 Do I have to find my own equipment?

-You don’t need fancy equipment.
+You do need to find what you need for your Crowdsaucing day.
+But, you don’t need fancy equipment necessarily.
 Check out the Resources page for info about making passata, google kasundi recipes, ask your neighbour about how they do it… There are so many ways to sauce a tomato.